DoogEgg/MSc-Customer-Churn-Prediction/README.md

 ## Project Structure

-- `src/` - data processing, models and experiment functions
+- `src/` - data processing, model definitions and experiment functions
-- `scripts/` - scripts used to run the experiments
+- `scripts/` - scripts used to run the experiments and generate figures
 - `results/experiments/` - experimental results
+- `results/feature_engineering/` - feature ranking results
 - `results/figures/` - figures used in the dissertation

 ## Dataset